syncthing/docs/users/faq-parts/usage.rst

 --------------------------------------------------

 The default listening address is 127.0.0.1:8384, so you can only access the GUI from the same machine.
 This is for security reasons.
-Change the ``GUI listen address`` through the web UI from ``127.0.0.1:8384`` to ``0.0.0.0:8384`` or change the config.xml:
+To access the web GUI from another computer, change the ``GUI listen address`` through the web UI from ``127.0.0.1:8384`` to
+``0.0.0.0:8384`` or change the config.xml:

 .. code-block:: xml